httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Data Encryption Limits {#limits}

 There are limits to the data that AEAD_AES_128_GCM can encipher.
-The maximum record size is 2^36-31 {{!RFC5116}}.
-In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered MUST be less than 2^44.5 blocks
+The maximum value for the record size is limited by the size of the "rs" field in the header (see {{header}}), which ensures that the 2^36-31 limit for a single application of AEAD_AES_128_GCM is not reached {{!RFC5116}}.
+In order to preserve a 2^-40 probability of indistinguishability under chosen plaintext attack (IND-CPA), the total amount of plaintext that can be enciphered MUST be less than 2^44.5 blocks of 16 octets {{AEBounds}}.
-{{AEBounds}}.

 If rs is a multiple of 16 octets, this means 398 terabytes can be encrypted safely, including padding.
-However, if the record size is a multiple of 16 octets, the total amount of data that can be safely encrypted is reduced.
+However, if the record size is not a multiple of 16 octets, the total amount of data that can be safely encrypted is reduced.
 The worst case is a record size of 3 octets, for which at most 74 terabytes of plaintext can be encrypted, of which at least two-thirds is padding.